akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 ## Screenshots
 1) Firstly the input image is preprocessed.
 2) Datasets are loaded and the program iterates through them.
-3) The model with the best match is labeled as best model and trained for further outputs.
+3) The model with the best match is labeled as the best model and trained for further outputs.
 4) The model is then saved.

 ![Screenshot-1](https://user-images.githubusercontent.com/53366877/110513516-533d4300-812c-11eb-9cde-7566de26682f.png)

-In the above screenshot, program was initially trained on the dataset of the the user (Harshit) and therefore it proceeds with the above mentioned steps and matches with the model that returned as the best match.
-The best weighted model for this case matched user with a string "Harshit" and hence "Face Found: Harshit" was printed on the screen.
+In the above screenshot, the program was initially trained on the dataset of the user (Harshit) and therefore it proceeds with the above-mentioned steps and matches with the model that returned as the best match.
+The best-weighted model for this case-matched user with a string "Harshit" and hence "Face Found: Harshit" was printed on the screen.

 ![Screenshot-2](https://user-images.githubusercontent.com/53366877/110513613-6ea84e00-812c-11eb-86ec-d3fcecf921be.png)

 In the above screenshot, there is no face present and therefore the dataset cannot match it with any of the trained models.
-This in turn returns a string which prints out "No face found" on the monitor of the user.
+This in turn returns a string that prints out "No face found" on the monitor of the user.

 ### References
 [A Basic Introduction to Separable Convolutions](https://towardsdatascience.com/a-basic-introduction-to-separable-convolutions-b99ec3102728)